aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world.rst

      A MARTe configuration file may contain multiple RealTimeApplication instances.

-The ``RealTimeApplication`` is always composed by the following sections:
+The ``RealTimeApplication`` is always composed of the following sections:

 - :ref:`+Functions <MARTeGAMs>`: defines the processing components (GAMs)
 - :ref:`+Data <MARTeDataSources>`: defines the data sources